Learning how to recover from stroke can be overwhelming sometimes, but you came to the right place.

 Your brain needs to know if you’ve done something right or wrong.
 So when performing your rehab exercises, there’s a big difference between an exercise that gives you direct feedback and one that doesn’t.
 For example, if you’re working on hand mobility and you sit down and wiggle your hand back and forth, it’s not going to do much for you.
 Your brain needs clear and concrete signs that you’ve done something right or wrong in order to accelerate recovery.
 So when choosing rehab exercises, make sure that there’s clear feedback for you (and your brain) to work with.

-The plateau is real — but it doesn’t mean what you might think it means.
+Unfortunately, the plateau is real — but!
+It doesn’t mean what you might think it means.
 While it’s true that recovery typically slows down after about 3-6 months after stroke, it does not mean that progress will stop.
 Recovery will only stop when YOU stop.
 If you experience a plateau, it’s a sign to double up on your efforts, not back down.

-10. Variety and Challenge Are the Spice of Rehabilitation
+11. Bust Through Plateaus with Variety and Challenge – They’re the Spice of Rehabilitation

 The biggest mistake: Keeping your regimen the same